KMHSTG/Gunbird2-UnlockAine/README.md

 Example: /Shmupmameui_v42.exe gunbird2 -record gb2demo.inp -nvram_directory nul

 If using regular MAME:    -nonvram_save
 Example: /mame.exe gunbird2 -record gb2demo.inp -nonvram_save

+Before launching the patched game like this, make sure your MAME nvram directory has no "gunbird2" folder in it.

 ## Patching Instructions: